lfbraz/azureml-r-batch-pipeline/README.md

 Now with the dependencies we will configure an [Azure ML Batch Pipeline](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-create-machine-learning-pipelines).
 For more details about how to create pipelines we encourage you to take a look in this [MS Learn module](https://docs.microsoft.com/en-us/learn/modules/create-pipelines-in-aml/).

 ### Set up input parameters
 In this example we use [pipeline parameters](https://docs.microsoft.com/en-us/python/api/azureml-pipeline-core/azureml.pipeline.core.graph.pipelineparameter?view=azure-ml-py) to be able to submit experiment passing some default values (very useful to test the pipeline).
-We use two datasets, one for the mp3 file and another one to read a rds file from our Data Store (a blob storage).
+We use two datasets, one for the mp3 file and another one to read an rds file from our Data Store (blob storage).

 ```python